aws-samples/sample-s3-listobjectversions-to-csv/README.md

 # Listing S3 Object Versions to CSV

-A robust Python script for exporting a list of S3 object versions, in CSV format, at scale.
+A Python script for exporting a list of S3 object versions, in CSV format.
+Designed to be robust at scale.

 ![screenshot](screenshots/screenshot1.png)
 ## Features